midpointsup/midpoint/README.md

   - Generating the midpoint based on average distance, user input, and ratings.
 Due to the complexity of processing user input, fetching and analyzing ratings with sentiment analysis, and computing an optimal midpoint, this operation may take 10+ seconds.

 - **Webhook Integration:**
-  - Users can view sent/read status on outgoing emails using SendGrid's webhooks.
+  - Users can view sent/read status on outgoing emails using MailerSend's webhooks.

 ## Milestones